giovannicoppola/AlfreDo/README.md

 		- Database is automatically refreshed when a task is created, completed, or rescheduled.
 		- Refresh can be forced using a keyword (default: `todoist::refresh`) or hotkey.
 	- show Karma daily and weekly goals?
 Default: `yes`
+	- partial match search?
+Default: `yes`.
+Search projects and labels anywhere in the string.
+Will search from start if unchecked
 	- open task in Todoist app, or website